Retro Game Challenge: Reception

 The game received a score of 33/40 from Famitsu.

-As of June 24, 2009, Retro Game Challenge had sold fewer than 100,000 copies in North America.
+As of June 2009, Retro Game Challenge had sold fewer than 100,000 copies in North America.
 This was viewed as disappointing for its North American publisher, Xseed Games, discouraging them from also localizing the sequel.
-Director of Publishing Ken Berry stated that sales were initially strong but died down.
+Director of Publishing Ken Berry said that sales were initially strong but died down.

 Sequels

 GameCenter CX: Arino no Chōsenjō 2 is the sequel to Retro Game Challenge and was released on February 26, 2009, in Japan.
 Like the original, it largely consists of NES-styled games reminiscent of actual games released in the late 1980s through mid-1990s.
-However, this game also features games styled after Super NES, Game Boy, Game Boy Color, and Famicom Disk System games, as well as variants on games included in Retro Game Challenge and a "game trainer" modeled after a Game & Watch.
+This game also features games styled after Super NES, Game Boy, Game Boy Color, and Famicom Disk System games, as well as variants on games included in Retro Game Challenge and a "game trainer" modeled after a Game & Watch.
 All together, this title has 15 games in one.
 The game received an English fan translation in 2014.

-Another sequel of the game, named GameCenter CX: 3-Choume no Arino, was released for the Nintendo 3DS in 2014, exclusively in Japan.
+A third game in the series, GameCenter CX: 3-Chōme no Arino, was released exclusively in Japan for the Nintendo 3DS on March 20, 2014, with the series switching developers to G.rev.